 How much does a home inspection cost?

-The cost of a home inspection will vary depending on the type of dwelling (e.g. single family dwelling vs condo), size of the house, features within the house, age and condition of the property, any extra items to be inspected or items to be excluded, suites in the dwelling, etc.
+The cost of a home inspection will vary depending on the type of dwelling (e.g. single family dwelling vs condo), size (square footage) of the house, features within the house (secondary suite, number of bathrooms, multiple fireplaces, etc.), age and condition of the property, any extra items to be inspected or to be excluded, etc.

 Do houses "pass" or "fail" a home inspection?

 The purpose of a home inspection is to assess the various systems (e.g. heating, electrical, plumbing, structure, etc.) in the house.
 Therefore, the house does not "pass" or "fail".
 The report for the home inspection shows what was found.
 At that point, it is up to the client to examine the findings and determine the pros and cons of the house.
-At that point, the client can make an informed decision on what they want to do, such as to purchase as is, negotiate for repairs to be done before possession, negotiate for a lower price to cover the costs of repairs, etc. The home inspector is providing information to the client to assist in their decision, but the inspector does not give any advice on any of the purchase details.
+With the inspection report in hand, the client can make an informed decision on what they want to do.
+If some potential repairs or shortcomings are identified as necessary, this will provide the Buyer with information on how to approach their pending purchase (such as to purchase as is, negotiate for repairs to be done before possession, negotiate for a lower price to cover the costs of repairs, etc.) The home inspector is providing information about the condition of the home to the client to assist in their decision, but the inspector does not give any advice on any of the purchase details.

 No need to look any further ...